Spain Student Visa Documents 2026: Complete Checklist

 Requirements:

-- States no diseases affecting public health
+- States no diseases affecting public health under IHR 2005

-- Doctor’s stamp, signature, and license number
+- Doctor’s name, license number, stamp, and signature

 10. Proof of Accommodation